open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 - `serviceInstanceIdDetectorSync` -> `serviceInstanceIdDetector`
 - `detectResourcesSync` -> `detectResources`

 The `browserDetector` and `browserDetectorSync` exports were dropped.
-This resource detector was ago replaced by the (semantic-conventions compliant) browser detector in the separate `@opentelemetry/opentelemetry-browser-detector` package.
+This resource detector was long ago replaced by the (semantic-conventions-compliant) browser detector in the separate `@opentelemetry/opentelemetry-browser-detector` package.

 - `browserDetector` or `browserDetectorSync` -> `import { browserDetector } from '@opentelemetry/opentelemetry-browser-detector'`